Xi warns Taiwan will face 'punishment of history' for separatism

 "We also hope that mainland China's leaders, at this time of entering into a new administration period, can break free of clichéd thinking of strong intimidation," it added.

-In a visit likely to further irritate China, U.S. Deputy Assistant Secretary of State Alex Wong will be in Taiwan this week, the island's foreign ministry said.
+In a visit likely to further irritate China, U.S. Deputy Assistant Secretary of State Alex Wong is in Taiwan this week.

+A State Department spokeswoman said Wong would deliver remarks at the American Chamber of Commerce and hold talks with Taiwanese authorities.

+"His visit will reaffirm long-standing U.S. policy toward and support for Taiwan," the spokeswoman, Grace Choi, said while stressing that it was not a response to the congressional bill.

 China has also been worried about independence activists in the former British colony of Hong Kong following big street protests there in 2014 calling for universal suffrage.

-Xi said China would uphold Hong Kong's high degree of autonomy, but would also seek to increase "national consciousness and patriotic spirit" in the financial center.
+Xi said China would uphold Hong Kong's high degree of autonomy but would also seek to increase "national consciousness and patriotic spirit" in the financial centre.

 The new U.S. law on Taiwan adds to strains between China and the United States over trade, as Trump has enacted tariffs and called for China to reduce its huge trade imbalance with the United States, even while Washington has sought Beijing's help to resolve tension with North Korea.

-Taiwan has thanked the United States for the law and its support, but its foreign ministry said on Monday there were no plans for any senior leaders, such as the president, to visit the United States.

-While stepped-up Chinese military exercises around Taiwan over the past year have rattled the island, Xi reiterated China's assertion that its rise was not a threat to any country, though China considers Taiwan to be merely a Chinese province not a nation.
+While stepped-up Chinese military exercises around Taiwan in the past year have rattled Taiwan, Xi reiterated China's assertion that its rise was not a threat to any country, though China considers Taiwan to be merely a Chinese province and not a nation.

 "Only those who are in the habit of threatening others will see everyone else as a threat," Xi said.

+(This version of the story corrects Kaohsiung mayor to Chen on second reference)

-(Additional reporting by Stella Qiu and Christian Shepherd, and Twinnie Siu and Fabian Hamacher in TAIPEI; Writing by Ben Blanchard; Editing by Robert Birsel and Clarence Fernandez)
+(Additional reporting by Stella Qiu and Christian Shepherd in BEIJING, Twinnie Siu and Fabian Hamacher in TAIPEI and David Brunnstrom in WASHINGTON; Writing by Ben Blanchard; Editing by Robert Birsel, Clarence Fernandez and Leslie Adler)